Tuplanolla/bmm/README.md

 At the lowest level of abstraction messages are defined in terms of bits and bytes (octets) instead of other abstract concepts.
 The following table contains all the possible bit patterns and their meanings.
-In the table repeated lowercase letters denote bit variables and repeated uppercase letters denote byte variables.
+In the table digits and repeated lowercase letters denote bits and repeated uppercase letters denote bytes.
 Free variables that carry no information should be zero by default.
-Anything not mentioned in the table is assumed to be invalid and sending or attempting to interpret such a pattern is a protocol violation.
+Anything not mentioned in the table is assumed to be invalid and sending or attempting to interpret such a thing is a protocol violation.

 | Bit Pattern | Meaning
 |:------------|:--------
 | `0bbbaaaaD` | Integers are in big-endian (network order).
 | `1bbbaaaaD` | Integers are in little-endian.
-| `b0bbaaaaD` | Floating-point numbers are in big-endian (network order).
+| `b0bbaaaaD` | Floating-point numbers are in IEEE 754 big-endian.
-| `b1bbaaaaD` | Floating-point numbers are in little-endian.
+| `b1bbaaaaD` | Floating-point numbers are in IEEE 754 little-endian.
-| `bbbbaaaaD` | Reserved for other representation options.
+| `bbb0aaaaD` | Message delivery happens later.
+| `bbb1aaaaD` | Message delivery happens immediately.
 | `aaaa0bbbD` | Message body has a fixed size.
 | `aaaa1bbbD` | Message body has a varying size.
 | `aaaa10bbDH` | Message body is terminated by a literal `h`.